 Big city lawyer Hank Palmer returns to his childhood home where his father, the town's judge, is suspected of murder.
 Hank sets out to discover the truth and, along the way, reconnects with his estranged family.

 Robert Downey Jr.,

 Washed up Hollywood actor Reagon Pearce is kidnapped by thugs on the way to work in Shreveport, Louisiana.
 Trapped in a swamp hut, his kidnappers torture and blackmail him, hijacking his ...
 See full summary »

 A grieving father in a downward spiral stumbles across a box of his recently deceased son's demo tapes and lyrics.
 Shocked by the discovery of this unknown talent, he forms a band in the hope of finding some catharsis.

 After Ben and George get married, George is fired from his teaching post, forcing them to stay with friends separately while they sell their place and look for cheaper housing -- a situation that weighs heavily on all involved.

-Kat Connors is 17 years old when her perfect homemaker mother, Eve, disappears.
+Kat Connors is 17 years old when her seemingly perfect homemaker mother, Eve, disappears in 1988.
 Having lived for so long in an emotionally repressed household, she barely registers her mother's absence and certainly doesn't blame her doormat of a father, Brock, for the loss.
 But as time passes, Kat begins to come to grips with how deeply Eve's disappearance has affected her.
 Returning home on a break from college, she finds herself confronted with the truth about her mother's departure, and her own denial about the events surrounding it...
 Written by

 0 of 0 people found this review helpful.